dejan23/interview_users_task/README.md

 ```

 ## Notes
-Go to localhost/users to fetch all users
+Go to /users to fetch all users

 Available query strings:
 ```
 * ?page=      #Must be a number, default is 1
 * ?limit=     #Must be a number, default is 10
 * ?search=    #Must be a string, search by typing email address or name
-* ?sort=      #Must be a string, sort by 'email' or 'name'
+* ?sort=      #Must be a string, sort by 'email', 'name' or 'email,name'
 ```